modular/modular/KGEN/docs/public/programming-manual.md

 var x : F32   # F32 works like a "typedef"
 ```

-Like 'var' and 'let', aliases obey scope and you can use local aliases within
+Like `var` and `let`, aliases obey scope and you can use local aliases within
 functions as you'd expect.

 ### Autotuning / Adaptive compilation